TalesOfArboria/NucleusFramework/README.md

 A plugin framework and rapid development library for Bukkit/Spigot.
 Currently under development, expect breaking changes.

+_"Coders like versatility.
+Server operators like stability.
+Users like usability.
+I like balance."_

 ## Goals
  * Provide a centralized framework for common plugin utilities and services.
  * Reduce the amount of redundant code in plugins.